taylorbf/WAM/README.md

 **WAM** is a collection of open-source modular computer music components built by the web audio community.

 Each module includes a web audio engine & HTML5 GUI.
+Modules are written in js object literal notation, according to the WAM spec.

-WAM is designed to assist building expressive musical instruments in the browser.
+By encapsulating and sharing our common (& uncommon) computer music devices, WAM is designed to assist building expressive musical instruments in the browser.

 ## Building an Instrument